MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/4-exercise-manage-users-roles.md

 8. Under Getting started with Microsoft Entra ID, select **Get a free trial for Microsoft Entra ID Premium**.
 9. In the Activate pane, underMicrosoft Entra ID **PREMIUM P2**, select **Free trial** and then select **Activate**.
 10. In the navigation menu on the left, select **Overview**.
 11. Refresh the browser until you see Microsoft Entra ID Premium P2 under the organization name.
-It may take a couple of minutes.
+It might take a couple of minutes.
-12. You may need to sign out and sign back into Microsoft Azure if you encounter any problems with expected features not being available.
+12. You might need to sign out and sign back into Microsoft Azure if you encounter any problems with expected features not being available.

 ## Add a new user